Norco John Henry Ambassador Martin Newman Reviews the Norco Optic C9.2

 This pack and many other great Osprey biking backpacks are available now at Norco John Henry Bikes.

 Review of Endura MT-500 Jacket

-Inside, the lining is comfy against skin and stretchy cuffs hug your wrists to stop wind howling into the jacket.
+Inside, the lining is comfy against the skin and stretchy cuffs hug your wrists to stop wind howling into the jacket.
 Waterproof zips, taped seams throughout, hook-and-loop cuffs and a lengthy drop tail complete the wet weather defence.
 There’s a 3point adjustable helmet hood; huge underarm vents; chest and side pockets and enough reflective detailing to make sure you’re seen a mile off.
-The cut is roomy to allow for layers, but has draw cords in the right places to stop it flapping around.
+The cut is roomy to allow for layers but has drawcords in the right places to stop it flapping around.

-Offering a huge 18,000m waterproof rating and an enormous 64,000mm breathable rating, it’s the nearest to expensive Gore Tex that you can get in terms of fabric performance.
-This full seam sealed jacket from Endura is one of the best MTB Waterproof Jackets available.
+Offering a huge 18,000m waterproof rating and an enormous 64,000mm breathable rating, it’s the nearest to expensive Gore-Tex that you can get in terms of fabric performance.
+This fully seam sealed jacket from Endura is one of the best MTB Waterproof Jackets available.
 With an exceptionally breathable and waterproof fabric, the MT500 MK2 really is an excellent jacket.
 It’s robust enough for constant use, light enough for faster rides and very waterproof.
-This is the most breathable of the MTB Waterproof Jackets we’ve used that isn’t Gore Tex – the ExoShell 60 fabric really is excellent.
-It’s nice to see that Endura have used a fully helmet compatible hood too – for those trailside stops when it’s thumping it down you can keep heat in, and the elements out.
+This is the most breathable of the MTB Waterproof Jackets we’ve used that isn’t Gore-Tex – the ExoShell 60 fabric really is excellent.
+It’s nice to see that Endura has used a fully helmet compatible hood too – for those trailside stops when it’s thumping it down you can keep heat in, and the elements out.

 A truly excellent bit of kit, and worth every penny.